-- Choose C-SPY driver>Interrupt Log to open the Interrupt Log window.
-Optionally, you can also choose: - C-SPY driver>Interrupt Log Summary to open the Interrupt Log Summary window - C-SPY driver>Timeline to open the Timeline window and view the Interrupt graph. - 2 From the context menu in the Interrupt Log window, choose Enable to enable the logging. - 3 Start executing your application program to collect the log information. - 4 To view the interrupt log information, look in any of the Interrupt Log, Interrupt Log Summary, or the Interrupt graph in the Timeline window. - 5 If you want to save the log or summary to a file, choose Save to log file from the context menu in the window in question. - 6 To disable interrupt logging, from the context menu in the Interrupt Log window, toggle Enable off.
+- 2 Choose C-SPY driver>Interrupt Log to open the Interrupt Log window.
+Optionally, you can also choose: - C-SPY driver>Interrupt Log Summary to open the Interrupt Log Summary window - C-SPY driver> Timeline to open the Timeline window and view the Interrupt graph. - 3 From the context menu in the Interrupt Log window, choose Enable to enable the logging. - 4 Start executing your application program to collect the log information. - 5 To view the interrupt log information, look in the Interrupt Log or Interrupt Log Summary window, or at the Interrupt graph in the Timeline window. - 6 If you want to save the log or summary to a file, choose Save to log file from the context menu in the window in question.

+7 To disable interrupt logging, from the context menu in the Interrupt Log window, toggle Enable off.